scenarioo/scenarioo/docs/tutorial/Configuration.md

 ### Access URL

-This option is only available if you not run scenarioo as a WAR deployment that you deploy to a java web server like tomcat.
+This option is only available if you not run Scenarioo as a WAR deployment that you deploy to a java web server like Tomcat.
 If you deploy as a WAR deployment to a web server you need to use usual server configuration possibilities to adjust the context path in the URL instead.

 Simply set the application property `server.servlet.contextPath` e.g. as in following example in `application.properties` file:
     ```